 You might have made a mistake when making the batter as well.
 Often, when macarons aren’t drying as easily as you’d like them to, it’ll be because the batter is runny.

 Batter can turn out too runny when you don’t beat the egg whites properly.
-You want to beat the egg whites thoroughly, but you don’t want to beat them too much.
+You want to beat them thoroughly, but you don’t want to beat them too much.

 It’s also possible to make mistakes when you’re folding the batter, and this can contribute to having the batter turn out runny.
 Watching a video on making macarons might give you a better idea of how it’s supposed to be done so that you can replicate it.

 Beating egg whites properly isn’t all that tough, but it will take a bit of effort.
-Essentially, you want to beat the egg whites until they start to get foamy, and then you’re going to add your sugar.
+Essentially, you want to beat them until they start to get foamy, and then you’re going to add your sugar.

 Once the sugar is added in, the egg whites and sugar mixture should be beaten until it is stiff.
 It should be stiff enough to hold the bowl upside down without it sliding out.